Derangements in Subspace Actions of Finite Classical Groups: Maximal tori and the Weyl group

 For $G$ a finite classical group, this section gives upper bounds on the proportion of elements of $G$ which are regular semisimple and fix a $k$-space in terms of the proportion of elements of the Weyl group $W$ which fix a $k$-set.
 Since finite classical groups contain many regular semisimple elements (this is made more precise in Section \ref{regularsemisimple}), this will enable us to bound away from $0$ the proportion of elements of $G$ which are regular semisimple and derangements on $k$-spaces.

-Let $X$ be a simple algebraic group with $\sigma=\sigma_q$ a Frobenius endomorphism.
-We only consider the case where $\sigma$ is either a field automorphism or a field automorphism times a graph automorphism $\tau$ of order $2$ (since we are only dealing with classical groups and we may assume the rank is large, this is not a problem).
+Let $X$ be a simple algebraic group over an algebraically closed field of positive characteristic $p$ defined over the prime field.
+Let $\sigma_q$ denote the Frobenius endomorphism with fixed points $X(q)$.
+Let $\sigma = \sigma_q$ or $\sigma_q \tau$ where $\tau$ is a graph automorphism.
+We only consider the case the graph automorphism $\tau$ is trivial or has order $2$ (since we are only dealing with classical groups and we may assume the rank is large, this is not a problem).
 Let $G=X_{\sigma}$, the set of fixed points of $\sigma$.
-This is a Chevalley group defined over the field of $q$ elements.
+This is a finite group of Lie type defined over the field of $q$ elements.

-Let $W$ denote the Weyl group of $X$ and $W_0: = \langle W, \tau \rangle$ the extended Weyl group (i.e. the normalizer of a maximal torus $T$ of $X$ in $\langle X, \tau \rangle$ --- we may choose $\tau$ to normalize some $\sigma$-invariant maximal torus $\tau$).
+Let $W$ denote the Weyl group of $X$ and $W_0: = \langle W, \tau \rangle$ the extended Weyl group (i.e. the normalizer of a maximal torus $T$ of $X$ in $\langle X, \tau \rangle$ --- we may choose $\tau$ to normalize some $\sigma$-invariant maximal torus $T$).
 In order to state the results uniformly, we view $\tau =1$ if the graph automorphism is not present.

-There is a bijection between conjugacy classes of $W_0$ in the coset $\tau W$ and conjugacy classes of maximal tori -- if w in W, let $T_w$ denote the corresponding maximal torus in G (up to conjugacy) --- see \cite{SpSt} for the basic background on this.
+There is a bijection between conjugacy classes of $W_0$ in the coset $\tau W$ and conjugacy classes of maximal tori -- if $w \in W$, let $T_w$ denote the corresponding maximal torus in G (up to conjugacy) --- see \cite{SpSt} for the basic background on this.

 We say that $T_w$ is nondegenerate if the centralizer of $T_w$ in the algebraic group is a (maximal) torus.
 Let $N_w$ denote the normalizer of $T_w$.
 If $T_w$ is nondegenerate, then $N_w/T_w \cong C_W(w)$.
 In any case, $|N_w/T_w| \ge |C_W(w)|$.
 If $x \in G$ is regular semisimple, then $x$ is in a unique maximal torus (its centralizer).
 Also, if $T_w$ contains a regular semisimple element, then it certainly is nondegenerate.